 We are all made out of dust.
 We are all frail and finite.
 We can all be killed through the letter of the law, because we all make mistakes.
 But – here is Jesus first dispersing all accusers and then asking you and me: “Now where are your accusers?
 Didn’t even one of them condemn you?”
 And with everyone who ever was accused of anything we answer: No, Lord, no one accuses us of anything.”
 And here is Jesus’ encouraging word for us: “Neither do I. Go and sin no more.”

 We get to start over.
-What a wonderful thing that is!
+That’s priceless!